Thank You

 Age Distribution

-Across all three geographies, the share of population aged 60 or older has trended upward, especially when compared to the year 2000.
-This age group accounts for about 27 percent of the population in Lackawanna and Luzerne Counties and over 25 percent statewide.
-By comparison, the group was about 24 percent of the regional population in 2000, and less than 20 percent statewide.
+Across all geographies, the share of population aged 60 or older has trended upward, especially when compared to the year 2000.
+This age group accounts for about 27 percent of the populations in Lackawanna and Luzerne Counties and 26 percent statewide.
+By comparison, the group represented about 24 percent of the regional population in 2000, and less than 20 percent statewide.
+In 2000, Wayne County had a smaller over-60 population, at under 23 percent.
+It now has a significantly larger over-60 population, at 33 percent.

 Age Distribution: Lackawanna County